TV-Rename/tvrename/about.md

  * Create web searches to help find missing files
  * Un-name files, using names in a .torrent file

-To do all this great stuff TVRename makes extensive use of [TheTVDB.com](http://thetvdb.com "Visit thetvdb.com"), without their database and API this tool would not exist!
+To do all this clever stuff TVRename makes extensive use of [TheTVDB.com](http://thetvdb.com "Visit thetvdb.com"), without their database and API this tool would not exist!

  **PLEASE SUPPORT THEM IN ANY WAY YOU CAN**